 To engage more congregants in advocating for justice issues locally, we are creating the Plymouth Justice and Peace Action Network (P-JPAN).
 This is similar to the UCC JPAN but focused on Plymouth people who are not necessarily on a board or committee but who would like to receive periodic action alerts, and information about events related to the issue area.

-P-JPAN includes these boards and committees: Board of Christian Social Action, Peace Committee, Creation Care and Justice Coalition, Cuba Partnership Team, Welcoming Migrants, AntiRacism, Young Adults, Human Trafficking and AMOS.
+P-JPAN includes these boards and committees: Board of Christian Social Action, Peace Committee, Creation Care and Justice Coalition, Cuba Partnership Team, Welcoming Migrants, AntiRacism, Human Trafficking and AMOS.
 We are working together to promote advocacy around issues that we care about, such as immigration, voting rights, gun safety, racial justice, lifting the blockade against Cuba, climate education and action, training businesses to be aware of human trafficking, and a host of other issues.